-Lynley has been involved with the KYF since 2006 both as a competitor and a volunteer.
-Since 2009, she has been a leader and group leader with the youth program, walking the Kokoda Track for the 8th time in 2018.
+Lynley has been involved with the KYF since 2006 as a competitor and a volunteer.
+Since 2009, she has been a leader and group leader with the youth program, walking the Kokoda Track in PNG for the 8th time in 2018.
+She has also completed our 96km Kokoda Challenge event 15 times!
+In 2021 Lynley was elected Chair of the Kokoda Youth Foundation.
+Lynley works in IT and facilities management for the Brisbane office of a global medical indemnity group.

 Eric joined the board of the Kokoda Youth Foundation in October 2021 and has been assisting the Foundation as a volunteer prior.
 Eric is a chartered accountant with over 15 years’ experience in business and taxation advisory and has been working with a wide range of businesses from varying industries and non-for-profit organisations.
 Eric is eager to put his knowledge and expertise to work for the KYF.

-Sophie is an original 2005 Kokoda Kid, and has been involved with KYF ever since.
+Sophie is an original 2005 ‘Kokoda Kid’ having completed our inaugural Kokoda Challenge Youth Program, and she has been involved with KYF ever since.
 Sophie has a background in health and education, with interests in working with the community.
 Sophie works as a paramedic and has qualifications in community service, education, small business management and health science (Hons).

-She travelled to PNG as Doug Henderson’s medic and walked alongside him for the entire trek, tending to his medical needs and ensuring he completed the bucket list Kokoda Track in good health.
+Sophie travelled to PNG as Doug Henderson’s medic and walked alongside him for the entire trek, tending to his medical needs and ensuring he completed the bucket list Kokoda Track in good health.
 This experience bonded Sophie to Doug and the Foundation more than she ever thought possible.

-Mike’s involvement with the KYF began in 2006 via corporate sponsorship assistance.
-Since then, Mike has completed multiple Kokoda Challenge events as well various volunteer roles.
-As a career retail Manager Mike has studied at Monash University and is currently in a Queensland State Operations role focused on preventing corporate loss, risk and improving team capability.
+Mike’s involvement with the KYF began in 2006 through corporate sponsorship assistance.
+Since then, Mike has completed multiple Kokoda Challenge events, and supported the organisation in various volunteer roles.
 He attributes the Kokoda Challenge as the catalyst to changing his lifestyle and wellbeing for himself and family.
-Appointed to the Board in 2022 Mike is committed to utilising his skills and knowledge to assist the Foundations future development and strategic goals.
+Mike studied at Monash University and works in a Queensland State Operations role focused on preventing corporate loss, risk and improving team capability.

 Barry spent many years leading the Finance discipline within the University of Queensland Business School, where he now holds an honorary position and continues to lecture in the third year of the Bachelor of Commerce program.